Plants for Clay Soil

 Clay soil can be hard to dig over and work, but with the addition of some organic matter when preparing the site and choosing the correct species – it is one of the best soils for growing things in so dont despair!

-Hedges For Clay Soil – So often you hear gardeners lamenting about wanting to grow x, y and z plants in their gardens only to qualify it with ‘but we are on clay’, as if it is some kind of soil borne deficiency or shortcoming.
-The thing is – clay really is an excellent soil for growing so many plants in, its just brilliant holding much more water than other soil types in dry weather and nutrients are also held more strongly within it keeping them available for your plants to take up instead of being leached out by rain.
-Whenever you improve a clay-based soil with fertilisers, composts or mulches – the benefit of these improvements are reaped for longer than most other types of soil.
+Hedges For Clay Soil – So often you hear gardeners lamenting about wanting to grow x, y and z plants in their gardens only to qualify it with ‘but we are on clay’, as if it is some kind of soil-borne deficiency or shortcoming.
+The thing is – clay really is an excellent soil for growing so many plants in, it’s just brilliant holding much more water than other soil types in dry weather and nutrients are also held more strongly within it keeping them available for your plants to take up instead of being leached out by rain.
+Whenever you improve clay-based soil with fertilisers, composts or mulches – the benefit of these improvements are reaped for longer than most other types of soil.

 Excuse me for waxing lyrical, it can also be frustrating dried out and cracked like badly laid concrete in Summer and resembling a paddy field in Winter – we know all of this from experience at Hopes Grove Nurseries because the nursery is on clay here in Kent!